Alturas de Macchu Picchu

 Alturas de Macchu Picchu is a studio album by the Chilean rock band Los Jaivas, released in October 1981 on SyM label.
 It is a concept album that musicalizes the homonymous poem by Chilean poet Pablo Neruda that appeared in his 1950 book Canto General.
-Prior to its launch, an television special recorded in the ruins of Machu Picchu was presented on Chilean and Peruvian television.
+Prior to its launch, a television special recorded in the ruins of Machu Picchu was presented on Chilean and Peruvian television.

 Background

-After the release of Canción del Sur in 1977, Los Jaivas along with their team emigrated to France and arrived in Paris on March 23 of that year.
-They spent a season in Biarritz, and in the town of Les Glycines, on the outskirts of Paris, he finds a mansion that they would use to live for many years and continue their "creative work".
-During their stay in France, they dedicated themselves to managing concerts in order to survive.
+After the release of Canción del Sur in 1977, Los Jaivas along with their team migrated to France and arrived in Paris on March 23 of that year.
+They spent a season in Biarritz, and in the town of Les Glycines, in the outskirts of Paris, they found a mansion that they would use to live for many years and continue their creative work.
+During their stay in France, they managed concerts in order to survive.

 In Buenos Aires they had met the Peruvian producer Daniel Camino Diez Canseco, who had also arrived in Paris.
-In December 1980, Daniel proposed that they make an concept album that musicalizes Alturas de Macchu Picchu, an poem from the 1950 book, Canto General by Chilean poet Pablo Neruda.
-He also proposed the idea of recording an television special in Machu Picchu.
+In December 1980, Daniel proposed that they make a concept album to musicalize Alturas de Macchu Picchu, a poem from the 1950 book, Canto General by the Chilean Nobel prize winner, poet Pablo Neruda.
+He also proposed recording a television special in Machu Picchu.

-Los Jaivas initially refused, in response, Camino told them that "I'm going to Peru, but I'm going to be in Madrid for a month or so.
-If you change your mind, here's the phone number and you can call".
-Argentine musician Alberto Toledo mixed zampoña and delay effects with bird sounds recorded in the garden of the mansion where they lived for "Del Aire Al Aire".
-It was recorded with French sound engineer Dominique Strabach before going to the United States.
-It served as the basis to begin the creation of Alturas de Macchu Picchu.
-A few days later, they called Daniel telling him that they had already started with the creation "La Poderosa Muerte", Camino stated that: "Immediately, I get Machu Picchu with my friend."
-Mario Mutis, who had left aside the group during the creation of Los Sueños de América (1974) decided to return.
-At first it was planned to include the collaboration of Chabuca Granda and Yma Sumac, however the album was made only by Los Jaivas.
+Los Jaivas initially refused, in response, Camino told them "I'm going to Peru, but I'm going to be in Madrid for a month or so.
+If you change your mind, here's the phone number where you can reach me".
+Argentine musician Alberto Toledo mixed the zampoña and delay effects with bird sounds recorded in the garden of the mansion where they lived for "Del Aire Al Aire".
+It was recorded with the French sound engineer Dominique Strabach before going to the United States.
+It served as the foundation to begin the creation of Alturas de Macchu Picchu.
+A few days later, they called Daniel to say they had already started the creation of "La Poderosa Muerte", Camino stated that: "Immediately, I’ll get Machu Picchu with my friend " Mario Mutis, who had left the group aside during the creation of Los Sueños de América (1974) decided to return.
+At first they planned to include the collaboration of Chabuca Granda and Yma Sumac, however, the album was recorded by Los Jaivas alone.